irydium/irydium/README.md

   constructs state in an adhoc manner inside language cells (with results serialized to disk), Irydium is designed to be [idempotent](https://en.wikipedia.org/wiki/Idempotence): that is, a given Irydium notebook should display the _same_ results each time it is run.
-  To make this process efficient, the notebook is defined as a [Directed Acyclic Graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph)
-  (DAG) so only portions which have changed need to be recomputed.
+  To make this process efficient, the notebook is defined as a [Directed Acyclic Graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) (DAG) so only portions which have changed need to be recomputed.
 - Irydium is designed to be "web native"-- that is to say, while various options for offline computation and notebook-building exist, it can also be run entirely inside the browser and the full ecosystem of web visualization libraries is available and usable, with no plugins required.
 - Irydium is agnostic about how you produce your document: its input is a plain markdown document, its output is a self-contained HTML bundle that can be served by any static webserver.
   There is a viewer application ("irmd-viewer") with some debugging affordances which you can use to interactively create a document.
   When you're happy with it, you can produce a final bundle using `irmd-compile`.
-An online interactive editing and collaboration environment is planned
-  (you can see an early prototype of this below).
+  An online interactive editing and collaboration environment is in development (you can see an early prototype of this below) but will never be required.

 To make this work, Irydium uses some of great building blocks: